nativescript-community/expo-nativescript/apps/demo-react/README.md

 ...
 It's a pending problem with NativeScript supporting Xcode 12.3.
 Once `platforms/internal/nativescript-build.xcconfig` has been generated, please add `VALIDATE_WORKSPACE = YES` to it as detailed in [NativeScript issue 9097](https://github.com/NativeScript/NativeScript/issues/9097).
 Once the [NativeScript iOS V8 runtime PR 92](https://github.com/NativeScript/ns-v8ios-runtime/pull/92/files) has been merged, that change will be handled for you automatically.

+Until that PR lands, you will need to restore this patch any time you run `ns run clean`, of course!

 #### Android

 Android support is incomplete, so the equivalent `ns run android` command won't be of much use right now.